|

 eighties swansong Laverda’s legend was

-built around the 750 SFC; the bright orange factory
+built around the 750 SFC, the bright orange factory

 racers that dominated European endurance racing in the